fbpx

 3. Hostas

-When planting hostas it is important to remember that their roots need plenty of room to spread out so be sure to give them enough space when you plant them.
-It is also important not to overcrowd your garden as this can cause issues such as disease or insect infestations which can damage your plants over time.
+When planting hostas, it is important to remember that their roots need plenty of room to spread out, so be sure to give them enough space when you plant them.
+It is also important not to overcrowd your garden as this can cause disease or insect infestations that can damage your plants over time.

 Hostas are very low maintenance once established but do require regular watering during dry spells if you want them to look their best throughout the season.
 If you’re looking for a way to add some color and texture without too much effort, then hostas are definitely worth considering!
 They make great additions along pathways or around trees where they will get just enough sun while still providing some relief from the heat on hot summer days.